-I listened intently to every word — taking it in just in case I needed to remember how to live bravely one day.
+I listened intently to every word.
 And then she would go back to telling me stories of run-ins with B and C-List celebrities from what she called old Vegas, the real Vegas, when Vegas was Vegas.”

 After I finished graduate school and started working as a writer in Chicago, I wrote to Blanche (who lived well into her 90s) and described my new life in the big city.
 I received a postcard from her in return featuring a picture of an old woman in a bikini dancing and drinking a martini.
 “You listened!” it read.
 “Ain’t life beautiful?”